learn-co-curriculum/cssi-7.2-gae-template-variables-challenge/README.md

   `template.render({"first_name": "Jay-Z"})`

-Often times you'll want to do this as two seperate steps in order to make your code easier to ead
+Often times you'll want to do this as two seperate steps in order to make your code easier to read
 * Make a dictionary of values
 ```python
 my_variables = {"first_name": "Beyonce",